 - Students entering degree, diploma or certificate programs must complete the admissions/enrollment process prior to registration.
 (See Enrollment section of the catalog.)

 - Returning or new CPCC students who have completed the admissions process may register online using their student User ID and password at mycollege2.cpcc.edu.

-- Students taking Corporate and Continuing Education, non-credit courses may register without the admissions/enrollment process by calling Corporate and Continuing Education Customer Service at 704.330.4223 or visiting www.cpcc.edu/cce/register-now.
+- Students taking Corporate and Continuing Education, non-credit courses may register without the admissions/enrollment process by calling Customer Service and Registration for Corporate and Continuing Education at 704.330.4223 or by registering online at cpcc.edu/cce/register-now.
 Registration for Corporate and Continuing Education courses is ongoing throughout the semester.